shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 * * *
+A guy ordered a pizza with cheese, olives, onion and red pepper.
+On getting it, the guy shouted - It is not baked.

+Delivery guy - You only get what you ask for.
+* * *

 If somebody refers me for a job 👨‍💻 will it be considered 'pass by reference' or 'pass by value'? 🤔😂